nullSpac3/Lab-Report-2/index.md

    Since the server is already running and `main()` method already called, any url update is simply rerouted to the `handleRequest()` method

-  `handleRequest("localhost:4000/add-message?s=World!")`
+  `handleRequest(new URI("localhost:4000/add-message?s=World!"))`

   * `url.getPath().equals("/") //evaluates to false`

   * `url.getPath().equals("/add-message") //evaluates to true`

 <br>
 Once the server is up and running, any *viable* update to the url will append the desired query to the local variable `str` of that specific instance of the server.
-As in once `Ctrl + C` is typed, the server shuts down and the `str` is rid of its contents.
+As in once `Ctrl + C` is run in the bash terminal, the server shuts down and `str` is rid of its contents.